webpack-contrib/webpack-bundle-analyzer/README.md

 ### Gzip size

 This is the size of running the file(s) through gzip compression.
-Note that the value listed for the entire bundle is correct, but it will be slightly off if you look at the gzip value for individual files.

-This is because of the way gzip works: the more files that are gzipped together, the more opportunities there are for things to be compressed.
-Accordingly, the gzip value reported for each individual file will be slightly _larger_ than the actual contribution that the file makes to the overall gzipped bundle.

 ## Contributing